 DCSIMG

-Everything you need to know about the IELTS General Writing Task 1
+Everything You Need to Know About the IELTS General Writing Task 1

-If you will be taking the IELTS General Training Test, you probably know that there are four parts to your exam: Listening, Speaking, Reading, and Writing.
-Some people might think that they don’t have enough skills to get a good score in the Writing section, especially in the IELTS General Writing Task 1.
+If you are taking the IELTS General Training Test, you probably know that there are four parts of the exam: listening, speaking, reading, and writing.
+Many test-takers worry they lack the skills to achieve a high score in the IELTS Writing General section, particularly in Task 1.

 Get to know the Writing section of the IELTS General Training Test